OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 Consider the following when integrating an external database.

-* Data Preview and runtime queries with Unicode characters aren't supported.
 * SQL elements don't support external entities.
 * .NET does not support the Julian calendar for Oracle and Salesforce, and the minimum supported timestamp value is -62135596800000.
     * To avoid .NET breaking, send the maximum value between the original timestamp and the minimum supported to convert dates like 0001-01-01 to 0001-01-03.